 During the year Memorandum of Understanding (MoU) was reached between the Company andRecognised Trade Unions for Wage Revision w.e.f 01.01.2017.
 The above MoU was reachedBi-partite without any third party intervention.
 Further the periodicity for thesettlement is for 10 years as against 5 years as in the past.
 For the first time theindividual and also the Unit performance have been incorporated in the Unified IncentiveScheme evolved replacing four different Incentive Schemes.

 The above settlements were achieved without any strike/agitation which is for the firsttime in the history of the Company.

 The industrial relations remained peaceful and cordial during the year 2018-19.

 Reservation of Posts

 Your Company follows the reservation policy for SCs STs and OBCs as per thepresidential directives and Government of India Guidelines.
-The group-wise Men-in-Position (MIP) as on 31st March 2017 stands as follows:
+The group-wise Men-in-position(MIP) as on 31st March 2019 stands as follows: